teenbress/teenbress.github.io/_includes/about/en.md

 - Music, Hiking

-Currently, my physical activities are mainly in California and New York, and I am actively seeking a job as a Data Scientist or Data Engineer.
-Please feel free to Email me anytime:[qiaoyee.job@gmail.com](qiaoyee.job@gmail.com).
+Currently, my physical activities are mainly in California and New York.
+And I am actively seeking a job as a Data Scientist or Data Engineer.
+Feel free to Email me anytime: **[qiaoyee.job@gmail.com](qiaoyee.job@gmail.com)**.